Coping with miscarriage

 “I’ve always been lucky to have incredible support, but feel there is something reassuring about having the option to talk to someone confidentially, who you don’t know.
 To be able to say things, express feelings, tell your story.
 Sometimes there are things that you wouldn’t be comfortable saying to people within your personal support network and I find the peer-to-peer model that Sands use to be amazing for that.”

-Hear more personal experiences of parents who’ve lost a baby before, or shortly after, birth.
+Hear more personal experiences of parents who’ve lost a baby before, or shortly after, birth on the HCF website.
 In these videos, parents talk about how their baby died and how they worked through their grief.